 When will the Player Pool train?

 Oro Valley does not typically produce field schedules until July, so specifics won't be known with certainty until then.
 In general terms, training groups will get together at the same field on the same nights to make logistics easier for families and coaches.
 For example, it could be that the U9/10B player pool trains on Tuesday and Thursday evenings.
 If players move between training groups, it means there is no adjustment needed by families in terms of scheduling.

-At this stage, players need to learn in an environment when the outcome of the game is secondary to the development an performance of key techniques and concepts.
-When parents and coach dictate that success is defined solely by the number of goals each team scores, the message of 'getting better' is lost.
+Young players need to learn in an environment when the outcome of the game is secondary to the development and performance of key techniques and concepts and all of this done so it is FUN.
+When parents and coaches dictate that success is defined solely by the number of goals each team scores, the message of 'getting better' is lost.
 We will be working with parents so they know what to look for in games - if the training groups have been developing 1v1 techniques, ways to dribble past defenders creatively, the kids may try it many times in a game and not get it right.
 THAT IS OK!!

 What happens at the weekend if we don't have traditional "teams"?

 Before you go any further, please read pages 26-29 of the US Youth Soccer Player Development Model below...it will help everyone get what the United States Soccer Federation wants all clubs to do to help develop better players.